IndexCoreasmjit::CodeHolder

 This section is created on demand, the returned pointer can be null.

-Section* CodeHolder::ensureAddressTableSection()noexcept[¶]
+Section* CodeHolder::ensure_address_table_section()nodiscardnoexcept[¶]

 Ensures that '.addrtab' section exists (creates it if it doesn't) and returns it.
+Can return nullptr on out of memory condition.

-Error CodeHolder::addAddressToAddressTable(
+Error CodeHolder::add_address_to_address_table(

 uint64_t address